sciapp/sampledb/docs/administrator_guide/oidc.rst

 using a configuration variable.
 If a provider supports neither PKCE with method ``S256``, nor ``nonce``, using it is not recommended.

 RP-Initiated Logout will be used if the provider indicates support.
-If configured, the session's lifetime will be bound to the that of the ID Token.
+The session's lifetime will be bound to the that of the ID Token if configured.
 In that case, Refresh Tokens are required and used to transparently refresh the ID Token after its expiration.
 Back-Channel Logouts will end the session if configured at the provider.
+The ``sub`` claim is required.
+If a ``sid`` claim is present, only the matching session is expired; otherwise, all active OIDC sessions for the user are expired.
 Front-Channel Logout is not currently implemented.

 The following URLs can or must be configured at the OIDC provider: